F(ile) T(ransfer) P(rotocol), A communications protocol governing the transfer of files from one computer to another over a network.

 - Congratulations you are now in the FTP account and can see what files are there as well as the status (a file that has been processed will have a .done extension).

-To be able to download and/or upload files, to, and from your FTP you should use an FTP Client as described below.
+To be able to download and/or upload files to and from your FTP you should use an FTP Client as described below.
+An easy-to-use FTP client is FileZilla, and you can download it at https://filezilla-project.org/, though a subscription is required if you're going to functionally use it.

 Once logged in to your FTP account using an FTP Client you are presented with the main directory as displayed here: